-The hemoglobin product range within EKF Diagnostics is the largest in terms of revenues and the number of users.
+The hemoglobin analysers product range within EKF Diagnostics is the largest in terms of revenues and the size of the installed base.

 A number of OEM arrangements with distribution partners has provided EKF with access to significant geographic markets and industry sectors that complement a strong and loyal customer base.